rhyslwells/Data-Archive/content/standardised/Activation atlases.md

 ---
-aliases: []
+aliases:
-category:
+category: ML
 date modified: 27-07-2025
-tags: []
+tags:
+  - visualization
 ---
-is a viewing method for high dimensional space that AI system use for predictions.
+Is a viewing method for high dimensional space that AI system use for predictions.

 Example AlexNet (cofounder of OpenAI)